 Fourier Series: Periodic functions.
 Orthogonality of sine and cosine functions, DirichletConditions (Statement only).
 Expansion of periodic functions in a series of sine and cosine functions and determination of Fourier coefficients.
 Complex representation of Fourier series.
 Expansion of functions with arbitrary period.
 Expansion of non-periodic functions over an interval.
 Even and odd functions and their Fourier expansions.
-Application.
-Summing of Infinite Series.
-Term-by-Term differentiation and integration of Fourier Series.
-Parseval Identity.
-(10 Lectures)
+(6 Lectures)

 Frobenius Method and Special Functions: Singular Points of Second Order LinearDifferential Equations and their importance.
 Frobenius method and its applications to differential equations.
 Legendre, Bessel, Hermite and Laguerre Differential Equations.
 Properties of Legendre Polynomials: Rodrigues Formula, Generating Function, Orthogonality.
-Simple recurrence relations.
-Expansion of function in a series of Legendre Polynomials.
-Bessel Functions of the First Kind: Generating Function, simple recurrence relations.
-Zeros of Bessel Functions ($J_0(x)$ and $J_1(x)$) and Orthogonality.

-Some Special Integrals: Beta and Gamma Functions and Relation between them.
-Expression of Integrals in terms of Gamma Functions.
+Some Special Integrals: Beta and Gamma Functions and Relation between them.Expression of Integrals in terms of Gamma Functions.
 Error Function (Probability Integral).
 (4 Lectures)

 Theory of Errors: Systematic and Random Errors.
 Propagation of Errors.
-Normal Lawof Errors.
+Normal Law of Errors.
 Standard and Probable Error.
 Least-squares fit.
 Error on the slope and intercept of a fitted line.
-(6 Lectures)
+(4 Lectures)